Mohamed Ayub

-Dr Mohamed Ayub or Dr. Ayub is an Indian politician and president of Peace Party of India.
-He Is MLA in Sixteenth Legislative Assembly of Uttar Pradesh.
-Since 2012 he represents Khalilabad (Assembly constituency) in Sant Kabir Nagar district as a member of Peace Party of India.
+Dr. Mohamed Ayub or Dr. Ayub is an Indian politician and president of Peace Party of India.
+He was elected as an MLA in the 16th Legislative Assembly of Uttar Pradesh.
+From 2012 to 2017 he represented Khalilabad (Assembly constituency) in Sant Kabir Nagar district as a member of Peace Party of India.

 Early life and career

 Dr. Mohammad Ayub was born in Barhalganj, Teh.-Gola, Gorakhpur in 1955 to Aashiq Ali.
 He studied to become a Master of Surgery in 1985 from Banaras Hindu University Varanasi (M.S.), F.A.I.S. & F.I.C.S. and he was a successful businessman in the medical field.

 Career

-Dr Ayub fought his maiden election from Khalilabad (Sant Kabir Nagar) assembly seat of Basti division in Uttar Pradesh state assembly election in 2012.
-After the good performance of party's Lok Sabha 2009 candidate from Sant Kabir Nagar, Dr Ayub won the Khalilabad assembly seat in 2012 by 5392 votes over his rival Mashoor Alam (Bahujan Samaj Party).
+Dr. Ayub fought his maiden election from Khalilabad (Sant Kabir Nagar) assembly seat of Basti division in Uttar Pradesh state assembly election in 2012.
+After the good performance of party's Lok Sabha 2009 candidate from Sant Kabir Nagar, Dr. Ayub won the Khalilabad assembly seat in 2012 by 5392 votes over his rival Mashoor Alam (Bahujan Samaj Party).